dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-11-02-bitcoin-is-magic-internet-money.md

 changing over time.
 But whether you use it to buy magic mushrooms or not, Bitcoin will always remain Magic Internet Money.

-### Magic: Teleportation, Shapeshifting, and Invisibility {#Magic:-Teleportation,-Shapeshifting,-and-Invisibility}
+### Magic: Teleportation, Shapeshifting, and Invisibility

 It\'s hard to explain the magic of Bitcoin if you haven\'t experienced it yourself.
 Receiving magic internet money for the first time is, well,